jotaen/klog/Specification.md

 [^indst]: The indentation must be uniform, otherwise the levels can’t be determined
     unambiguously.
 E.g., if 4 spaces are encountered at the beginning of the line, it would be unclear whether that is 2 * 2 spaces or 1 * 4 spaces.
+[^resui]: A line in the record summary can’t start with blank characters, so that they can’t
-[^resui]: This is mainly to avoid ambiguity with the indented entries.
-There is no strict
+    be visually confused with the (indented) entries.
+There is no strict technical reason for this, though.
-    technical reason that would forbid that.
 [^iwses]: In contrast to record summaries, entry summaries can start with whitespace.
-    That is for allowing the user to vertically align the text of all the lines.
+    That is for allowing the user to vertically align the summary text on all entry lines.
-    A by-effect of this rule is that there can’t be a third indentation level.
+    A by-effect of this rule is that there can never be a third indentation level.
 [^csitn]: The character set that a tag is allowed to consist of is deliberately limited,
-    so that tags can appear naturally in the flow of a sentence.
+    so that tags can appear as natural words in the flow of a sentence.
 E.g.:
-    Went to the #office, then to the #gym!
+    `Went to the #office, then to the #gym!`.
+That’s also why tag names should be interpreted as case-insensitive.
+(Tag values, on the other hand, are always to be interpreted literally.)
+[^qutvl]: The main use-case for quoted tag values is for literal references, such as a project id,
+    or a name: `#project="2022/7.2"` or `#call="Liz Jones"`.
+That’s also why tag values are always to be interpreted as case-sensitive (in contrast to tag names).
-[^plrep]: The `?` placeholder can be repeated, to allow users to visually align it with
+[^plrep]: The `?` placeholder in open ranges can be repeated, to allow users to visually
-    other entries.
+    align it with other entries.
 E.g. `8:00-?????` has the same width as `8:00-9:00`.
+[^oasor]: Open ranges to be only allowed to appear once per record has a mere practical motivation.
-[^oasor]: This is an arbitrary constraint, but it’s important for making interactions with
-    tools easier.
-Otherwise, when doing `klog stop` on the CLI, it would be ambiguous which of the open ranges it should apply to.
+    It’s important for making interactions with tools easier.
+Otherwise, when stopping activities via a tool, it might be ambiguous which of the open ranges it should apply to.
-[^fcocr]: By allowing a file only to contain records and nothing else, the file effectively
+[^fcocr]: By allowing a file to only contain records and nothing else, a klog file can effectively
-    becomes an ordered collection of records.
-That makes it easy to automatically process files, because e.g. they can just be concatenated without having to regard any potential previous context.
+    be treated as a plain-text database.
+That makes it easy to process files programmatically, because every record acts as a self-contained unit of data.